 • Russian sturgeon

-• Artificial settlement: not all of the listed fish are native.
+• Artificial settlement: not all of the fish listed are native.
 In the second half of the 20th century, new inhabitants appeared in the Kama River - rotan, silver carp, grass carp and rainbow trout.
-The first one settled during the expansion of the range, the rest - thanks to human fish-breeding activities.
-The following species are also occasionally found here: eel, vendace, igloo fish (they come from the Volga, which they penetrate through channels connecting it with the basins of the Black and Baltic Seas).
-Separately, it is worth noting the beluga with stellate sturgeon and sturgeon, which earlier - before the construction of reservoirs - were quite numerous native species, but in present time are represented only by individuals that have escaped from fish farms, while their natural populations have long since disappeared.
+The first one settled during the expansion of its range, the rest - thanks to human fish farming activities.
+Also, the following species are occasionally found here: eel, vendace, needle fish (they come from the Volga, which they penetrate through canals connecting it with the basins of the Black and Baltic Seas).
+Separately, it is worth noting the beluga with stellate sturgeon and sturgeon, which previously - before the construction of reservoirs - were quite numerous native species, but in present time are represented only by individuals that escaped from fish farms; their natural populations have long since disappeared.

-The most interesting and “fishy” places on the river are considered to be the middle and lower reaches, as well as the reservoirs located in these sections.
+The most interesting and “fishy” places on the river are considered to be the middle and lower reaches, as well as the reservoirs located in these areas.

 Conventionally, the river can be divided into 3 sections:

-1. Upper Kama- from the source to the mouth of Veslyana.
+1. Upper Kama- from the source to the mouth of the Veslyana.
 Here the river has not yet shown itself in full force.
-Fishing in this area is in many ways similar to fishing on other small flat and semi-mountain rivers of the Volga basin.
-Of the fish in the catches, the most common are: perch, bleak, roach, bream, silver bream, chub, ide, asp, podust, pike.
+Fishing in this area is in many ways similar to fishing on other small lowland and semi-mountain rivers of the Volga basin.
+The most common fish in the catches are: perch, bleak, roach, bream, silver bream, chub, ide, asp, podust, pike.
 In the cold season, burbot is caught.
-There is information about the presence of grayling in the very upper reaches, and taimen can also come here.
+There is information about the presence of grayling in the upper reaches; taimen can also come here.

-2. Middle Kama- from the mouth of the Veslyana to the Kama reservoir.
-The river from here is noticeably wider and deeper, as other (especially large) tributaries flow into it - it also becomes more full-flowing.
-The ichthyofauna is replenished with such species as zander, white-eye, sabrefish, carp (quite rare, concentrated in some places of the Kama reservoir), catfish.
-Sturgeons appear, of which the sterlet is the most common (its population is maintained artificially, on this moment fishing of this fish is prohibited).
-There are known cases of capture in these places of taimen and - according to some information - nelma.
-Closer to the reservoir, the river slows down, overflows strongly, and becomes deeper.
+2. Middle Kama- from the mouth of Veslyana to the Kama reservoir.
+The river from here is noticeably wider and deeper, as other (especially large) tributaries flow into it, it also becomes fuller.
+The ichthyofauna is replenished with such species as pike perch, white-eye, saberfish, carp (quite rare, concentrated in some places of the Kama Reservoir), catfish.
+Sturgeons appear, of which the most common is sterlet (its population is maintained artificially, this moment catching this fish is prohibited).
+There are known cases of taimen and, according to some sources, nelma being caught in these places.
+Closer to the reservoir, the river slows down, overflows heavily, and becomes deeper.

-3. Lower Kama- from the dam of the Kama reservoir to the place where it flows into the Kuibyshev reservoir.
+3. Lower Kama- from the dam of the Kama Reservoir to the confluence with the Kuibyshev Reservoir.
 Fishing here is in many ways similar to the previous section.
-Special attention it is worth paying attention to the built reservoirs - in them the fish is found in abundance and reaches a decent size.
-The ichthyofauna is replenished with such species as bursh, rudd, blue bream, as well as sprat, goby and herring.
+Special attention It is worth paying attention to the constructed reservoirs - fish are found in them in abundance and reach decent sizes.
+The ichthyofauna is replenished with species such as blackfin, rudd, bluefish, as well as sprat, goby and herring.

-Three methods of fishing are most popular on the Kama: bottom gear - from the shore, "ring" - from a boat, and spinning - from a boat.
+There are three most popular fishing methods on the Kama: with bottom tackle - from the shore, with a “ring” - from a boat, and with spinning - from a boat.

-When fishing from the shore, simplified hooks or a feeder are usually used; some fishermen also use a traditional donk.
-In this case, the basis of the catches is bream, representatives of other white fish are somewhat less common - roach, silver bream, blue bream.
-It happens that catfish also peck, but here it all depends on the nozzle.
+When fishing from the shore, simplified hooks or a feeder are usually used; some fishermen also use a traditional donka.
+The main catch here is bream; representatives of other white fish, such as roach, silver bream, and blue bream, are somewhat less common.
+It happens that catfish also bite, but here it all depends on the bait.

-"Ring" is used mainly by bream specialists.
-Millet and barley are loaded into the feeder, worms or maggots are usually used as a nozzle, canned corn works very well as a vegetable alternative.
-This tackle, used exclusively from a watercraft, works much more efficiently than donks and feeders, as it allows you to catch more deep places inaccessible from the coast.
+The “ring” is used mainly by bream specialists.
+Millet and pearl barley are loaded into the feeder; worms or maggots are usually used as bait; canned corn works very well as a vegetable alternative.
+This tackle, used exclusively from a watercraft, works much more efficiently than a donkey and a feeder, as it allows you to catch more deep places, inaccessible from the shore.

-For the same reason, it is better to catch spinning from a boat.
-You can catch any fish on spinners and wobblers - from sabrefish to catfish, but seasoned spinningists definitely prefer to hunt for trophy pike perch (in the pits) and pike (in the bays), or asp (however, it is caught less often).
-Less whimsical fishermen may well count on perch (which, by the way, forms boilers and is represented by very good specimens), or bersh - but it is not so often in catches.
+For the same reason, it is better to fish with a spinning rod from a boat.
+You can catch any fish with spinners and wobblers - from sabrefish to catfish, but experienced spinners definitely prefer to hunt for trophy pike perch (in pits) and pike (in bays), or asp (however, it is caught less often).
+Less demanding fishermen may well count on perch (which, by the way, forms cauldrons and is represented by very good specimens), or bersh - but it is not so often in the catches.

-AT winter time on mormus tackle and by means of lure, the same types of fish are caught as in summer, with the exception of those that lie in hibernation.
-A separate topic is catching burbot in dark time days - this is done by a certain "cohort" of fishermen.
-The usual weight of fish caught is from about a kilogram to three.
+IN winter time Using jig tackle and trolling, the same types of fish are caught as in the summer, with the exception of hibernating ones.
+A separate topic is catching burbot in dark time days - this is done by a certain “cohort” of fishermen.
+The usual weight of fish caught is from about one to three kilograms.

 Photo 5.
-The Kama River in the upper reaches.
+Kama River in the upper reaches.

 Photo 6.
 The upper reaches of the Kama River near the village of Seregino.